 Chamber Music Institute (CMI): This annual chamber music program with our partner, The Saint Paul Chamber Orchestra, provides Symphony and Philharmonic students high-level training with professional musicians.
 Stay tuned for details about the 2017-18 CMI program.

 Student Mentorship Program: Symphony and Philharmonic musicians have the opportunity to inspire GTCYS’ younger students and gain valuable mentor experience by playing side by side with them in rehearsals.
 Training provided!
-Stay tuned for details about the 2017-18 Student Mentorship program.
+Click here for details about the 2017-18 Student Mentorship program and to apply.

 GTCYS Ambassadors: Students gain valuable communication and advocacy skills by sharing a 5-minute presentation about their GTCYS experience with their school band or orchestra.
 Training provided!
 Stay tuned for details about the 2017-18 Ambassador program.